kgen-llc/ChromeDevTools.Connectors/avalonia/demo-app/readme.md

 You can contact us direction  at [tech@kgen-llc.com](mailto:tech@kgen-llc.com) for more information or use [https://github.com/kgen-llc/ChromeDevTools.Connectors](https://github.com/kgen-llc/ChromeDevTools.Connectors) to raise issues and/or find extra documentation.

-Note the application has been tested on Desktop platform only, Windows, Mac and Linux (Debian).
+Note the application has been tested on Desktop platform only, Windows, Mac and Linux and works side by side with Chrome or Edge.
 It is provided for both .net 8 and .net 9 runtime.

 ## Introduction